Human-AI Collaboration: Trade-offs Between Performance and Preferences: Introduction

-In this study, we seek to address the gap between performance-oriented algorithm design and user-centered preferences in human-AI collaboration.
-To do this, we developed a set of rule-based agents, each representing variations of an egocentric, performance-maximizing agent that incorporates additional manipulations meant to reflect one or more of these behavioral traits.
-In addition, we conducted a behavioral study that systematically evaluates how these algorithmic variations impact both the performance of the human-AI team and the perceived traits of the AI from the human's perspective.
+Addressing human preferences when developing collaborative AI agents is of significant concern since the adoption of AI agents will critically depend on human users' acceptance \citep{SteyversKumar}, yet research concerned with the development of collaborative AI is generally focused on either multi-agent performance metrics or human-centered designs, rarely both \citep{bhambri2023benchmarking, mckee2024warmth}.
+In this study, we aim to show an avenue for building effective, human-aligned, collaborative AI by combining performance-driven AI designs and human-centered design approaches.
+Specifically, we evaluate the impact of distinct AI collaboration strategies on performance and human users' perceptions.
+To do this, we developed a set of rule-based agents, each representing variations of an egocentric, performance-maximizing agent that incorporates additional manipulations meant to reflect one or more behavioral traits.
+In addition, we conducted two behavioral experiments that systematically evaluate how these algorithmic variations impact both the performance of the human-AI team and the perceived traits of the AI from the human's perspective.

-Our aim is to address two central questions.
+Our study addresses two central questions.
 First, which factors most influence human preferences for collaborative AI agents?
 In our experiments, we examined both objective metrics related to performance as well as subjective factors related to people's perception of the AI agents' various behavioral traits.
-Second, do the trade-offs between AI performance and human preference always operate in a strictly linear, zero-sum manner, where improving one inherently detracts from the other?
-Alternatively, are there strategies or design choices that can achieve a net positive effect—where a marginal decrease in AI performance (if any) is more than compensated by significant improvements in human approval?
+Second, do the trade-offs between AI performance and human preference always operate in a strictly linear zero-sum manner where improving one inherently detracts from the other?
+Alternatively, are there strategies or design choices that can achieve a net positive effect—where a marginal decrease in AI performance (if any) is more than compensated by significant improvements in human performance and approval?